 eScholarship provides publication information to as many search and discovery services as possible, since that is where most users find eScholarship content.

-- Melvyl/OCLC’s Worldcat Local library catalog--eScholarship records are harvested into Worldcat, the shared library system used by UC and many other libraries.
+- Melvyl/OCLC’s Worldcat Local library catalogue: eScholarship records are harvested into Worldcat, the shared library system used by UC and many other libraries.
 Those records are available in many interfaces using WorldCat, including WorldCat Local/Discovery (used by the UCs) and WorldCat.org (available to the public at no cost).

-- PubMed Linkout—links to full-text eScholarship articles are included in matching PubMed records as part of the PubMed Linkout program.
+- PubMed: Links to full-text eScholarship articles are included in matching PubMed records as part of the PubMed Linkout program.
 New links are shared with PubMed every two weeks and are indexed in PubMed within 48 hours of receipt.

 - Research Papers in Economics (RePec): for select eScholarship series, publication information and full-text links are submitted to the open access repository RePec.

 - SHARE: eScholarship records are harvested by SHARE, a collaborative scholarly communication initiative to create a shared data set of repository records from across the higher education community.

 - UC campus catalogues: UC's Shared Cataloging group automatically catalogs all eScholarship journals; other eScholarship materials are selected for cataloging on a case-by-case basis by librarian recommendation.